Ph1n-Pham/chutes_ladders_optimization/README.md

 # Dynamic Programming and Reinforcement Learning Algorithms on Chutes and Ladders
 Optimizing the childhood game of Chutes and Ladders using Dynamic Programming and Reinforcement Learning techniques

-[Phineas Pham](https://github.com/Ph1n-Pham), Tung Luu, Duc Doan, Uyen Le April 2023
+Author: [Phineas Pham](https://github.com/Ph1n-Pham), Tung Luu, Duc Doan, Uyen Le
+Date: April 2023

 Chutes and Ladders is a classic childhood game in which players aim to move their token from Square 0 to Square 100 on the board by rolling